-- Remove all objects from the charging pocket.
-The system may not charge if there are any objects between the smartphone and the charging pocket. - 2.
-With the smartphone screen facing the rear of the vehicle, slowly insert the smartphone into the charging pocket until a green appears on on the infotainment display.
-This indicates that the smartphone is properly positioned and charging.
+- 1. Confirm the smartphone is capable of wireless charging. - Remove all objects from the charging pocket.
+The system may not charge if there are any objects between the smartphone and charger. - 3.
+Place the smartphone face up against the rear of the charger.